saireddy1617/flask-hello-world-devops-project/README.md

 ## Conclusion

 In this tutorial, we have tried to build a very simple CI/CD pipeline using jenkins and kubernetes.
 Do note that this is only for learning purposes.
-If you are creating a CI/CD pipeline for production use, follow the official docs of jenkins and kubernetes for the best practices.
+If you are creating a CI/CD pipeline for production use, follow the official docs of jenkins and kubernetes for the best practices. my name is sai